 - Normal Wear and Tear: In the case of normal wear, failure can occur after multiple experiments and trials in which parts are not replaced quickly or forgotten about such as the dirty wheels on laboratory floors, oil on bearings, and dirt and grass in sprockets after an outdoor experiment.
-This will not cause a catastrophic failure as it can be quickly fixed within the hour and often times the vehicle remains operational.
-Therefore, the resolution of this issue is frequent check up on the vehicle on normal wear items. - Structural failure: In the case of structural failure, extrusions may bend and screws may become lose during testing and operation.
+This will not cause a catastrophic failure as it can be quickly fixed within the hour and oftentimes the vehicle remains operational.
+Therefore, the resolution of this issue is frequent check up on the vehicle on normal wear items. - Structural failure: In the case of structural failure, extrusions may bend and screws may become loose during testing and operation.
 This is a large failure point as if this happens outside of a lab setting, it will be difficult to fix before the problem occurs.
-To prevent such an issue, all screws that are on the motors, wheels, and have constant vibrations have all been secured with loctite.
-And extrusions that are holding most of the weight of the vehicle have been secured using a threaded rod with nods through the extrusions rather than normal nuts to prevent any chance of loosening up.
-If there is a failure point in which a screw does come lose, the nut and screw is replaced along with a higher tolerant loctite. - Misuse Failure: Finally, the biggest failure point of the mechanical design is misuse such as carrying from none secured points on the frame.
+To prevent such an issue, all screws that are on the motors, wheels, and have constant vibrations have all been secured with loctite..
+If there is a failure point in which a screw does come loose, the nut and screw is replaced along with a higher tolerant loctite. - Misuse Failure: Finally, the biggest failure point of the mechanical design is misuse such as carrying from none secured points on the frame.
 If the robot is not carried using the main bars going across the entire frame, the connection between the extrusions will experience tension and slowly bend outwards.
-To resolute this, there are markers on the vehicle to signal where the robot needs to be lifted up during transport and other general use.
+Another problem is the possibility of tilting.
+To avoid these failures we will ensure that every member knows the proper way to transport and carry the bot as well as the proper weight distribution of the bot.